annk1995/blogger/README.md

 sqllite
 # installation
-Clone this repository to a location in your file system. git clone
+Clone this repository to a location in your file system. git clone https://github.com/annk1995/blogger.git

-Open terminal command line then navigate to the root folder of the application. cd news_app
+Open terminal command line then navigate to the root folder of the application. cd blogger

 Run pip -m venv virtual